 Joe Hong Zou is a professor of finance at University of Hong Kong.
 He graduated in Statistics from Fudan University, completed a Master degree in insurance & accounting with distinction (sponsored by UK insurer Aviva) and received a PhD in Finance from University of Wales (UK).
 He had six-year industry experience (four years in a local government and two years in an investment bank) and qualified the CPA and investment analyst exam.
-He previously taught at Cardiff University (UK) and City University of Hong Kong, and received a Faculty of Business and Economics MBA teaching award in 2017/2018 in the University of Hong Kong.
+He previously taught at Cardiff University (UK) and City University of Hong Kong, and received the Faculty of Business and Economics 2017/2018 IMBA teaching award and the 2019/2020 HKU-PKU EMBA teaching award in the University of Hong Kong.
 He was ranked as one of the HKU Scholars in the Top 1% based on Thomson Clarivate Analytics’ Essential Science Indicators in the 10-year period (2008-2018) (http://hub.hku.hk/local/top1pc/top1pc.jsp?year=2018).

 His research interests include corporate finance, corporate governance, risk management, financial services, and the Chinese financial market.
 He published 32 peer-reviewed journal articles in English and his research works appear in top finance journals (Journal of Finance, Journal of Financial Economics, Review of Financial Studies, Journal of Financial and Quantitative Analysis), top accounting journals (e.g., Journal of Accounting and Economics), top international business journals (e.g., Journal of International and Business Studies), and top insurance journals (e.g., Journal of Risk and Insurance).
 He won 7 international research awards (including the 2002 & 2003 Shin Insurance Research Awards at New York-based International Insurance Society (IIS), the 2012 Patrick Brockett and Arnold Shapiro research award given by the American Risk and Insurance Association (ARIA), the 2012 China International Conference in Finance (CICF) best paper award).
 He also published 17 journal articles in Chinese (e.g., Economic Research).
 He is ranked in the top 10% of Authors on SSRN by all-time downloads.
 His research works are featured in the Handbook of Insurance, the CFA Digest, the Harvard Law School Forum on Corporate Governance and Financial Regulation, the NBER Working Paper series, the European Corporate Governance Institute – Finance Working Paper series, and two finance textbooks.